vishnukgcherupuzha/Learn_JSON/README.md

     <script>

         // Javascript object notation
         // JSON is a piece of informations in string format.
-Most of the API provides data in JASON formate, we need to
+Most of the API provides data in JSON format, we need to
         // convert the JSON to a object and the should convert back to JSON to handle those kind of datas
         // template literals (``) to include jason in a .js file. you can directly insert jSON in .json file without template literals
         //eg: